 If we convert 1% of 5,000, that will give us 50 users or $500 in monthly recurring revenue (MRR).

 According to those numbers, we might break even on our ad spend in our first month.
 We might decide that it’s worth spending a few grand to build out a minimum viable product (MVP) on WordPress with a freelance developer.
-Or, we could pay $29 to host our course on an off-the-shelf solution like Teachable while we test further.
+Or, we could pay $29 to host our course on online course platforms like Freshlearn or an off-the-shelf solution like Teachable while we test further.

 Click here to access our landing page template